Pharmacy Practice Residency Program

 Valley Medical Center is a 303-bed acute care hospital and is the oldest and largest public district hospital in the State of Washington and serves as the primary teaching site for the PGY-1 residency program.
 As an affiliate entity of the UW Medicine Health System, VMC pharmacy residents have the opportunity to complete elective rotation experiences at University of Washington Medical Center, Harborview Medical Center, and Seattle Cancer Care Alliance.

 Core rotations at VMC are designed to assist the resident in developing the necessary skills to be a competent clinical pharmacy practitioner.
 The first month of the residency is focused on orientation, drug distribution and clinical service training.
-Clinical rotations are typically 4 to 8 weeks in duration while rotations such as drug information, drug safety and practice administration are longitudinal throughout the course of the residency.
+Clinical rotations are typically four weeks in duration while rotations such as drug information, drug safety and practice administration are longitudinal throughout the course of the residency.
 Emphasis is placed on establishing a personal philosophy of practice, developing leadership and teaching skills, utilizing performance self-evaluation, and exhibiting commitment to the profession.

 Rotations at VMC include: general medicine, critical care, pediatrics, neonatal intensive care, emergency medicine, hematology/oncology, anticoagulation management, and ambulatory care.